segmentrouting/srv6-labs/2-use-case-topologies/clab-xrd/README.md

-### Quick start
+### Clab XRd
-The 7-node topology is based on https://github.com/jalapeno/SRv6_dCloud_Lab
+The 7-node topology is based on https://github.com/jalapeno/SRv6_dCloud_Lab The 20-node topology is a subset of the [clab-sp-core-plus-dc](../clab-sp-core-and-dc/) topology

-This lab has been tested on Ubuntu 20.04 and containerlab version 0.40.0
+Both have been tested on Ubuntu 20.04, 22.04, and containerlab version 0.40.0

 1. Host server requirements